Highlights of Kenya

 Swing in a beach hammock

-A two-week trip for a family of four including time on safari will usually start from around £11,500 excluding international flights, based on mid-range accommodation.
-Cheaper options may be available.
+A 12-day trip for a family of four including this range of safari destinations will usually start from around £12,500 excluding international flights.

 A safari is one of the more expensive types of holiday that we arrange.
 Prices in Kenya do vary significantly depending on the season but are generally highest over Christmas and during the summer holidays in July and August.
 The exact cost will depend on how many of you there are, when you are travelling and whether the children will share a room with you or are old enough to be on their own.